1Password/typeshare/docs/src/usage/configuration.md

 - `--directories`
     A list argument that you can pass any number of glob patterns to.
 All folders and files given will be searched recursively, and all Rust sources found will be used to create a singular language source file.
 - `--go-package`
     The name of the Go package for use with building for Go.
 This will be included in the header of the output file.
+This option will only be available if `typeshare-cli` was built with the `go` feature.

 ## Configuration File